WWE Rumors: The Undertaker’s ‘Monday Night Raw’ Appearance, What’s The Deal?

 The Undertaker has been one of the WWE’s biggest stars for decades, and he is always a crowd pleaser.
 However, The Undertaker is now on the wrong side of 50-years-old.
 WWE may be choreographed, but few 50-year-old bodies can take the type of punishment it receives in WWE week by week.
 As a result, recent years have seen the Undertaker roll up to WrestleMania and then disappear for another year.

 The Undertaker has said that he is back “taking souls and digging holes,” but he hasn’t wrestled since he said that.
 The Deadman also declared that he “won’t be defined by WrestleMania.
-As Blasting News points out, there are only four matches currently confirmed the Royal Rumble PPV.
-Many expected The Undertaker to challenge 2016’s big star, AJ Styles, to a world title bout at Royal Rumble.
+As Blasting News points out, there are only four matches currently confirmed for the Royal Rumble PPV.
+Many expected The Undertaker to challenge 2016’s big star AJ Styles to a world title bout at Royal Rumble.
 That speculation proved false, and that honor has gone to 15-time world champion John Cena.

 The Undertaker and John Cena are arguably the two biggest names that WWE wrestling has ever produced.
 Anyone who loves wrestling would love to see Cena and The Undertaker split their tied record against each other.
-The Deadman and Cena have not met for over a decade, and they have two wins each in head to heads.
+The Deadman and Cena have not met for over a decade, and they have two wins each in head-to-heads.

-Cage Side Seats rounds up some of the latest WWE rumors, and claims that there will be “multiple additions” to the Royal Rumble main event tonight.
-Expect The Deadman to declare his intention to win the Royal Rumble, and potentially challenge the winner of the AJ Styles Vs. John Cena match to a championship showdown at WrestleMania 33 in April.
+Cage Side Seats rounds up some of the latest WWE rumors and claims that there will be “multiple additions” to the Royal Rumble main event tonight.
+Expect The Deadman to declare his intention to win the Royal Rumble, and potentially challenge the winner of the AJ Styles vs. John Cena match to a championship showdown at WrestleMania 33 in April.

 The prospect of The Undertaker disrupting the championship bout at Royal Rumble, leading onto a three-way championship bout at WrestleMania, would make for fantastic entertainment.
-Forbes even claims that the script is written for a Cena Vs. The Undertaker match at Wrestlemania.
+Forbes even claims that the script is written for a Cena vs. The Undertaker match at Wrestlemania.

 “You [can] draw a map from an Undertaker win at the Rumble and a Cena title run heading into WrestleMania 33 to setup the much talked about Cena/Undertaker match in the main event.”